Frequently Asked Questions

+Read more about each of the payment gateways in the documentation.
 The Roadmap has a list of other gateways we're planning or considering.
 Be sure to send us a feature request for the gateway you need if it's not listed or planned yet!

 As the templating uses Twig, can I still use MODX snippets or tags?

 Why does Commerce use Twig instead of standard MODX tags?

 Twig brings a more powerful templating language to Commerce.
 Simple conditionals, loops and includes are all possible in Twig, which would become a rather complicated set of snippets and chunks with the standard MODX parser.

 As templates are stored in files, they're also much easier to include in version control compared to chunks.

 The Twig for Template Designers documentation is a good starting point if you haven't worked with Twig before.

 Do you offer non-profit discounts for Commerce?

 Yes, to select organisations that meet our requirements we will offer up to 50% off on a Commerce license.
 For the process and requirements, see the Commerce Pricing.

 Should I migrate my SimpleCart store to Commerce?